bzabk/PubTrends/README.md

 ![xmltodict](https://img.shields.io/badge/xmltodict-0.14.2-lightgrey)
 ![Matplotlib](https://img.shields.io/badge/Matplotlib-3.10.1-darkgreen)

+> **Note:** This project was developed as a submission for the **JetBrains Internship Summer 2025**.

-PubTrends is a web application that visualizes how datasets from the GEO database (GSE) related to the same medical article (PMID) are distributed in a 3D space based on semantic similarity.
+PubTrends is a web application for Jetbrains Intership Summer 2025 that visualizes how datasets from the GEO database (GSE) related to the same medical article (PMID) are distributed in a 3D space based on semantic similarity.

 The app accepts a `.txt` file as input, containing a list of **PMIDs** of interest: